Is your sweet tooth on the hunt for keto desserts?

 - Erythritol – is a type of sugar alcohol that has up to 80% of the sweetness of sugar.
 Erythritol typically doesn’t cause the digestive side effects associated with other types of sugar alcohols.

 - Allulose – is a type of sweetener that’s found naturally in some fruits.
 Instead of being digested like other sugars, allulose passes through your body which means it doesn’t increase in blood sugar or insulin levels.

 Though these make slightly different versions of your favorites, it also means you don’t have to feel deprived of the sweets you loved before starting your low carb diet.

 #2: Portion Control Is Everything

-Stick to single-serve keto dessert recipes if you struggle with this problem initially.
+Stick to a single-serving keto dessert if you struggle with portion control.

 And if it’s just you and a significant other, you can split these recipes so you’re not as tempted to finish the whole dessert on your own.

 With the rise of the keto diet and other low-carb eating plans like it, not-so-healthy low-carb snacks, desserts, and bars have been vying for space on grocery shelves.